Zapper-fi/studio-docs/docs/apis/4-api-syntax.md

 `v2/apps/{appId}/tokens`

 :::info
-he shape of this response is a little different from `v2/apps/{appId}/positions`
+The shape of this response is a little different from `v2/apps/{appId}/positions`
 :::

 Parameters